 People come to the Gate to find warmth, friendship and a hot cup of coffee.
 Some haven’t eaten in 18 hours if they didn’t feel well enough to walk beyond our doors for dinner.
 They look forward to the bagels, muffins and toast that are provided from the generous donations we receive.

-When you first walk in the door at the Gate you will find Bonita or Tammy at our welcome desk.
-They have free dinner tickets to give out to those who can make it to St. Vincent’s kitchen for dinner.
-They also have all the information that you need about our services which includes: Counselling, Doctor, Emergency Dental Work, Foot Care, Emergency Bus Fare, Hairdressing, Laundry, Clothes, Hygiene Supplies, Shower, Phone, Fax, Prayer and Devotions, Sunday Worship and not to forget Breakfast and Lunch.
+When you first walk in the door at the Gate you will find Bonita at our welcome desk.
+She has free dinner tickets to give out to those who can make it to St. Vincent’s kitchen for dinner.
+She also has all the information that you need about our services which includes: Counselling, Doctor, Emergency Dental Work, Foot Care, Emergency Bus Fare, Hairdressing, Laundry, Clothes, Hygiene Supplies, Shower, Phone, Fax, Prayer and Devotions, Sunday Worship and not to forget Breakfast and Lunch.

 Some of the people who come to the Gate have part time jobs.
 If we know who they are, we help them out with a bag lunch to take with them.